dgoffredo/dgoffredo.github.io/content/break-cycles.md

 [test suite][test] that randomly generates directed graphs, and then compares the result of this algorithm with the result of brute-force checking the power set of the graph's edges.
-I could hope to find a counter-example that way, though none very large, since the brute force solution is superexponential.
+I could hope to find a counter-example that way, though none very large, since the brute force solution is exponential in the number of edges.

 [bdlat]: https://github.com/bloomberg/bde/blob/master/groups/bdl/bdlat/doc/bdlat.txt
 [generator]: https://github.com/dgoffredo/bat-codegen